gabriel-ruiz/gabriel-ruiz.github.io/index.md

 <h1 style="color: #5e9ca0; text-align: center; rotate: 90;"><span style="color: #2b2301;"><img src="./portrait2.jpg" alt="Picture" border="3" width="180" height="205"></span></h1>

-I am a PhD student in statistics at UCLA doing algorithmic and theoretical work on graphical models and data mining with motivations that include bioinformatics and slight gaps in their asymptotic statistical theory.
-Other areas of interest include causal inference, causal discovery, and generally the intersection of machine learning and statistics.
+I am a PhD student in statistics at UCLA doing algorithmic and theoretical work on graphical models and data mining with motivations that include bioinformatics and slight gaps in their statistical theory.
+My main areas of interest include causal inference, causal discovery, and generally the intersection of machine learning and statistics.
 My advisors are [Qing Zhou](http://www.stat.ucla.edu/~zhou/) and [Oscar Madrid Padilla](https://hernanmp.github.io/).

 I received my B.S. in statistics from University of Calfornia, Riverside in 2017 and had the pleasure of working there with [Dr. Subir Ghosh](https://profiles.ucr.edu/subir.ghosh) through the [MARC U program](https://marcu.ucr.edu/).

-A copy of my resumé can be found [here](https://github.com/gabriel-ruiz/gabriel-ruiz.github.io/blob/master/cv.pdf).
+A copy of my cv can be found [here](https://github.com/gabriel-ruiz/gabriel-ruiz.github.io/blob/master/cv.pdf).